-Create PDF files with our easy to use and free tool.
-Our tool lets you upload a SVG (Scalable Vector Graphics) file and convert this file to a PDF (Portable Document Format) file that you can then download and edit/use within image file editors or use for high definition printing applications.
+Convert image files with our easy to use and free tool.
+Our tool lets you upload a SVG (Scalable Vector Graphics) file and from this, create a new image saved in the PDF (Portable Document Format) format that you can then download and edit/use within image file editors or use for high definition printing applications.
 Our conversion tool can also batch convert multiple SVG image files, up to 25 files at a time can be converted.

 Here are 2 simple steps to convert your SVG to PDF.